YUMA-NAGAO/YUMA-NAGAO/README.md

 ## About Me

-Hey My Name is Parth Patel, I'm a 7th year NNIT student at NumazuKosen.
-I am a Tech Enthusiast.
+Hey My Name is Yuma Nagao, I'm a student at National Institute of Technology, Numazu College（NIT, Numazu College）.
+I'm changing from a student engineer to an engineer in April.
+I'm a Tech Enthusiast.
 Looking forward to learn new skills and add them in the list.

 ## Coding Profiles